icopy-site/awesome/docs/awesome/awesome-go.md

 - [errorx](https://github.com/joomcode/errorx) - A feature rich error package with stack traces, composition of errors and more.
 - [exception](https://github.com/rbrahul/exception) - A simple utility package for exception handling with try-catch in Golang.
 - [Falcon](https://github.com/SonicRoshan/falcon) - A Simple Yet Highly Powerful Package For Error Handling.
+- [Fault](https://github.com/Southclaws/fault) - An ergonomic mechanism for wrapping errors in order to facilitate structured metadata and context for error values.
 - [go-multierror](https://github.com/hashicorp/go-multierror) - Go (golang) package for representing a list of errors as a single error.
 - [tracerr](https://github.com/ztrue/tracerr) - Golang errors with stack trace and source fragments.